Rosenbauer Panther

 Rosenbauer Panther is a model of airport crash tender produced by Austrian manufacturer Rosenbauer.

-It exists in 4x4, 6x6 and 8x8 versions, with a 6x6 electric version in development.
-The 8x8 version accommodates 14,500 litres (3,830 gallons) of fire extinguishing agents and a maximum speed of 140 km/h (87 mph), with an operating weight of 40 tons.
+It exists in 4×4, 6×6 and 8×8 versions, with a 6×6 electric version in development.
+The 8×8 version accommodates 14,500 litres (3,830 gallons) of fire extinguishing agents and a maximum speed of 140 km/h (87 mph), with an operating weight of 40 tons.

 History

 The Panther was released in 1991 and was the second airport crash tender vehicle from the manufacturer as a successor of the Rosenbauer Simba, which was discontinued in 1996.
 Panther was showcased at the Hanover show.
-The new vehicle was designed by Kristian Fenzl based on a MAN 36.1000 VFAEG chassis, powered by a MAN 22 litre V12 charge-cooled diesel engine producing 735kW (990hp) at 2,300rpm.
-Weighing at 36 tons, the vehicle was capable of accelerating from 0-80 km/h in 25 seconds with a top speed of 140 km/h, also having an automatic gearbox and a gradability of 60%.
+The new vehicle was designed by Kristian Fenzl based on a MAN 36.1000 VFAEG chassis, powered by a MAN 22 litre V12 charge-cooled diesel engine producing 735 kW (990 hp) at 2,300rpm.
+Weighing at 36 tons, the vehicle was capable of accelerating from 0–80 km/h in 25 seconds with a top speed of 140 km/h, also having an automatic gearbox and a gradability of 60%.

+Generations

+First generation (1994–2004)

+The first-generation Rosenbauer Panther was introduced in 1994.
+It featured a box-shaped cab design with a flat two-piece windshield, angular bodywork, and a mechanically simpler electrical system.
+Early models used halogen lighting and conventional mirror assemblies.
+This generation established the basic layout that would define later Panther models.

+Second generation (2005–2014)

+The second-generation Panther entered production in 2005.
+It introduced a redesigned curved windshield, a more rounded cab profile, and improved aerodynamics.
+The vehicle incorporated upgraded pump systems and electronics while retaining the overall proportions of the first generation.
+This version remained in production for nearly a decade and was widely adopted by international airports and military air bases.

+Third generation (2015–2020)

+Rosenbauer launched the third-generation Panther in 2015.
+This version featured an updated cab with more angular styling, fully integrated LED lighting, revised mirror housings, and a more modern dashboard layout.
+Mechanical improvements included upgraded engines, enhanced pump performance, and improved suspension options.
+The third generation is visually identified by its aggressive front fascia and more streamlined body panels.

+Fourth generation (2021–present)

+The fourth-generation Panther was unveiled in 2021.
+It introduced a complete redesign of the cab with expanded visibility, thin LED light bars, and a modular electronics platform.
+This generation supports hybrid and alternative-powertrain configurations and includes improved safety systems such as advanced driver-assistance system.
+It is currently the newest iteration of the Panther family.

 The Panther can carry 10,000-14,000 litres of water, 1,000-2,000 litres of foaming agent and up to 500 kg of powder.
-The vehicle usually has an 8x8 drivetrain, but smaller vehicles with 4x4 and 6x6 drivetrain were also manufactured.
+The vehicle usually has an 8×8 drivetrain, but smaller vehicles with 4×4 and 6×6 drivetrain were also manufactured.
 These became available in May 1992.